danielw3b/ecoflow-powerstream-pwa/README.md

 - Day view: last 30 days
 - Month/Year: aggregated from daily data
 - Persisted in `localStorage` — survives page reloads and app restarts
+- Synchronisation/Patch with Gist-ID and Github Token in LocalStorage

 ----------------------------------------------------------------------------------------------